-Fig. 3 (left) shows the charge distributions for the MinBias (black) and the BeaconLaunch (red) datasets using the default settings on WaveDeform.
+Fig. 3 (left) shows the charge distributions for the MinBias (black) and the BeaconLaunch 248 (red) datasets using the default settings on WaveDeform.
 As mentioned in Sec.
-1.2, occasionally a photoelectron will be coincident with the forced BeaconLaunch time window and populate a single photoelectron distribution.
-Subtracting the shape of the MinBias charge distribution from the BeaconLaunch dataset yields an estimate of the amount of electronic noise contamination (blue).
-The bin with the largest signal-to-noise ratio (SNR) above 0.1PE was found to have 0.0013.
-The SNR for the the full distribution was found to be 0.0005.
-Fig. 3 (right) shows the same data after lowering the WaveDeform threshold.
-Correspondingly, the bin with the largest SNR was found to be 0.0017, whereas the total SNR was found to be 0.0015.
+1.2, occasionally 249 a photoelectron will be coincident with the forced BeaconLaunch time window and populate a 250 single photoelectron distribution.
+Subtracting the shape of the MinBias charge distribution from the 251 BeaconLaunch dataset yields an estimate of the amount of electronic noise contamination (blue).
+252 The bin with the largest signal-to-noise ratio (SNR) above 0.1 PE was found to have 0.0013.
+The 253 SNR for the full distribution was found to be 0.0005.
+Fig. 3 (right) shows the same data after 254 lowering the WaveDeform threshold.
+Correspondingly, the bin with the largest SNR was found to 255 be 0.0017, whereas the total SNR was found to be 0.0015.
+256

-2.3 Fitting procedure
+257 2.3 Fitting procedure

-The fit assumes that there is a negligible three-PE contribution, which is justified by the lack of statistics in the 3PE region as well as the significant scale difference between the 1PE and 2PE region, as shown in Fig. 2 (right).
-The 2PE charge distribution is assumed to the be SPE charge distribution convolved with itself [21].
+The fit assumes that there is a negligible three-PE contribution, which is justified by the lack of statistics in the 3 PE region as well as the significant rate difference between the 1 PE and 2 PE region, as shown in Fig. 2 (right).
+The 2 PE charge distribution is assumed to be the SPE charge distribution convolved with itself [21].
 A python-based piece of software called the "convolutional fitter" is used to determine the components of Eq.
 1.1 from the measured charge distribution that includes the multiPE contamination.

 The Exp2 component (as well as the Exp1) of Eq.
-1.1, represents poorly amplified photoelectrons and we do not allow it to extend beyond the high charge region of the Gaussian component.
-In particular, we include a constraint on the parameter w_2 to ensure that it falls off with the Gaussian component:
+1.1, represents poorly amplified photoelectrons, and we do not allow it to extend beyond the high-charge region of the Gaussian component.
+In particular, we include a constraint on the the parameter w_2 to ensure that it falls off with the Gaussian component:

-$$w_2 < \frac{\mu + 2\sigma}{4 - \ln(N/E_2)}.
-(2.1)$$
+$$w_2 < \frac{\mu + 2\sigma}{4 - \ln(N/E_2)}.$$ (2.1)

-This equation was found by setting the Exp_2 to be $1/e^2$ that of the Gaussian component at two sigma (the Exp_1 is neglected from this equation since it falls off in the low charge region).
+This equation was found by setting the Exp_2 to be $1/e^2$ that of the Gaussian component at two sigma (the Exp_1 is neglected from this equation since it falls off in the low-charge region).
 Eq.
 2.1 is used as a constraint during the fit to the charge distributions.

-Pulses that fall below the WaveDeform threshold and are not reconstructed contribute to an effective efficiency of the individual DOMs.
-This analysis assumes the same shape of the steeply falling exponential component (Exp1) for all DOMs in the detector to avoid large fluctuations in the individual DOM efficiencies.
-The modified WaveDeform data will strictly be used to determine the Exp1 component.
-Specifically, using the modified WaveDeform, we will background subtract the BeaconLaunch distribution from the MinBias data, fit the resulting distribution to determine the components of Eq.
-2.1, and only use the measured shape and normalization of Exp1 in all subsequent non-modified WaveDeform fits.
+Pulses that fall below the WaveDeform threshold and are not reconstructed contribute to an 271 effective efficiency of the individual DOMs.
+This analysis assumes the same shape of the steeply 272 falling exponential component (Exp_1) for all DOMs in the detector to avoid large fluctuations in 273 the individual DOM efficiencies.
+The modified WaveDeform data will strictly be used to determine 274 the Exp1 component.
+Specifically, using the modified WaveDeform, we will background subtract 275 the BeaconLaunch distribution from the MinBias data, fit the resulting distribution to determine 276 the components of Eq.
+2.1, and use only the measured shape and normalization of Exp_1 in all 277 subsequent nonmodified WaveDeform fits.
+278

-Upon fitting the MinBias data (with the predetermine values for Exp_1), the residual of each fit is calculated by measuring the percentage difference between the fit and the data.
-The average residual will then be used as a global scaling factor for all SPE templates to account for difference between the chosen model (Eq.
+Upon fitting the MinBias data (with the predetermine values for Exp1), the residual of each fit is calculated by measuring the percentage difference between the fit and the data.
+The average residual will then be used as a global scaling factor for all SPE templates to account for the difference between the chosen model (Eq.
 2.1) and the actual data.

 Failed fits (DOMs removed from service (109 DOMs) and DOMs that fail any one of several validity checks on the goodness of fit (6 DOMs)) are not included in this report.
-In the IceCube MC simulation chain, the these DOMs are assigned the average SPE template.
+In the IceCube MC simulation chain, these DOMs are assigned the average SPE template.

-2.4 SPE template fit results
+286 2.4 SPE template fit results